 HER2 plays an important role in cell growth and survival, but many cancers, including gastroesophageal adenocarcinoma (GEA), can overexpress this protein, leading to uncontrolled cell growth and impacting prognosis.
 While not everyone diagnosed with a GEA will be HER2-positive, it is helpful to test for HER2 as the presence of this protein can help inform the treatment approach.

+People diagnosed with locally advanced/metastatic HER2-positive gastroesophageal adenocarcinoma continue to face limited treatment options with the need to improve outcomes.
+Discover why innovation in the first-line setting remains essential to improving care.
 Lisa shares the story of her son Jace, who faced his diagnosis of a rare brain cancer with courage and compassion.
 His outlook continues to inspire the support Lisa now offers to other families navigating childhood cancer.
-For people living with small cell lung cancer (SCLC), treatment decisions often come quickly and carry great importance.
-Resources like our Doctor Discussion Guide or Maintenance Therapy Fact sheet can help you be informed, active participants in your care journey.
 Epilepsy is one of the most common neurological diseases in the world.
 While many treatments are available, there remains a significant unmet need among adult and pediatric patients who experience treatment-resistant seizures.
 Read more about how we are continuing to shine a light on the real-world burden associated with living with rare, treatment-resistant epileptic conditions.